LahiruHW/portfolio/README.md

 ## NOTE:

 Please disregard any file with names that have "X"s in front of them (eg: `XXX_codefile.py`), as they are failed iterations of the same tasks, done (a few months) before they were initially pushed to this repo.
-I have no intention of filtering them out to only show the "good" side of my skills (if I have any [lol][3]).
+I have no intention of filtering them out to only show the "good" side of my skills [>🙂<][3]).

 No one is perfect, and I am only [human][1]. <3
 <br/>